 Time To Get Moving

-Humans are really good at avoiding doing things they don’t enjoy.
-It provides us with the perfect excuse we need to do something else.
-If your exercise bike is uncomfortable, you have the perfect justification you need for lounging on your sofa instead of putting in a few miles on your indoor cycle.
+Like most people, I’m really good at avoiding things I don’t enjoy.
+Let’s face it, we can always come up with a perfect excuse if we want to do something else.
+If my exercise bike is uncomfortable, I have the perfect justification for lounging on the sofa instead of putting in a few miles.
 Do not underestimate the importance of comfort in creating and maintaining a sustainable exercise schedule.

 Regular exercise bikes feature an upright body position and you have to support your weight on your pelvis and on your hands as you lean forward on the handlebars.
 This often leads to a rounded back.
 Exercising with a rounded back is not a good idea.
 Most people spend way too much time sat down as they work at computers or hunch over steering wheels.
 This can lead to very bad posture, and an increased risk of suffering back pain.
 Back pain can make life very uncomfortable, making sitting, standing, walking, and even sleeping very unpleasant.